EpicGames/PixelStreamingInfrastructure/SignallingWebServer/Docs/Messages.md

 ### endpointId<a name="streamer-endpointid"></a>

 >Message is consumed by the [Signalling Server](#term-signallingserver).
 Specifies an id for the [Streamer](#term-streamer).
 This is used to uniquely identify multiple streamers connected to the same Signalling Server.
+Note: to preserve backward compatibility when Streamer ids were optional, when a Streamer first connects it is assigned a temporary ID (\_\_LEGACY\_\_) which allows use of older Streamers if needed.

 | Param Name | Type | Description |
 |-|-|-|